Fall2024CS584/Project1/README.md

 This will run the test cases and print out the evaluation metrics and generate the plots.

 ### Introduction
-This project is an implementation of type of Linear Regression with ElasticNet regularization.
-This model is combination of two regularization techniques i.e; Lasso and Ridge regression.
+This project is an implementation of a type of Linear Regression with ElasticNet regularization.
+This model is a combination of two regularization techniques i.e; Lasso and Ridge regression.
 They are represented as L1 and L2 respectively.
  - **L1 Regularization** : It adds up a penalty which is equal to the sum of the absolute values of the model coefficients.
 This helps in feature selection, as it enables the model to identify and retain only the most significant features by eliminating those with zero coefficients.
  - **L2 Regularization** : It adds up a penalty which is equal to the sum of the square values of the model coefficients.
 This helps in reducing the size of the coefficients, helping to prevent overfitting, particularly in situations where the features are strongly correlated.